aiser-team/cabrnet/docs/manuals/cabrnet.md

 ## Common options
 Some options are present in all applications:

-- `--device DEVICE` allows to specify a target hardware device (by default, it is set to `cuda:0`).
+- `--device device` allows to specify a target hardware device (by default, it is set to `cuda:0`).
-- `--seed|-s SEED` allows to specify the random seed to improve the [reproducibility](#reproducibility) of all experiments (by default, it is set to 42, as it should be ;)).
+- `--seed value` allows to specify the random seed to improve the [reproducibility](#reproducibility) of all experiments (by default, it is set to 42, as it should be ;)).
-- `--logger-level LOGGER_LEVEL` indicates the level of debug message displayed on the standard output.
+- `--logger-level level` indicates the level of debug messages that should be displayed.
 CaBRNet uses [loguru](https://loguru.readthedocs.io/en/stable/) for logging messages.
+- `--logger-file path/to/file` indicates where the debug messages should be displayed.
+By default, it is set to the standard error output.
-- `--verbose` enables [tqdm](https://tqdm.github.io/) progression bars during long operations.
+- `-v, --verbose` enables [tqdm](https://tqdm.github.io/) progression bars during long operations.

 ## Training
 `cabrnet train` is used to train a prototype-based model.